🎓 Program Overview

 - Outbox pattern: reliably publishing integration events after database commits using a transactional outbox table

-- Architecture fitness functions: writing automated tests that enforce architectural boundaries with NetArchTest
+- Architecture fitness functions: automated tests enforcing architectural boundaries with NetArchTest

 Angular 21 represents the most significant architectural shift in Angular's history.
-The Signals-based reactivity model replaces Zone.js and the RxJS-heavy change detection approach with a simpler, faster, and more predictable reactive primitive.
-This phase teaches Angular 18 the modern way β Signals first, with RxJS used where it genuinely adds value.
+Signals-based reactivity replaces Zone.js and the RxJS-heavy change detection with a simpler, faster, and more predictable reactive primitive.
+This phase teaches Angular the modern way — Signals first.

-- Angular 21 architecture: standalone components (no NgModules), the new application builder (esbuild), and the developer experience improvements in v18
+- Angular 21 architecture: standalone components (no NgModules), the new application builder (esbuild), and developer experience improvements

-- Signal queries: viewChild(), viewChildren(), contentChild(), contentChildren() β the Signals replacement for @ViewChild
+- Signal queries: viewChild(), viewChildren(), contentChild(), contentChildren() — Signals replacement for @ViewChild

 - Deferred loading (@defer): lazy loading template sections with @placeholder, @loading, and @error blocks